gitcompu/pcbwork/PHH_IOExpander.md

 # MCP23017 I/O expander board
 This board desined to act as I/O expander for uPs.
 The concept is simple.
 The MCP23017 receives instructions from uP over I2C line and has got two 8 bit register that map to two 8-bit port pins.
 The ports can either act as either Output or Input.
+Chip MCP23017 is verstile whose ports in input mode can either be made pull up or pull down or none.
+At the same time it can be configured to generate interrupt on change in logic state or wither rising /falling edge of any of the ports.

+## Usage
 The board is desined so that it can work
-  - **Expand-1** - As RPi HatHat and cane be connected to RPi with 14 pin header **PIHAT-HEADER1** .
+  - **Expand-1** - As RPiHatHat bboard that can be connected to RPiHat with 14 pin header **PIHAT-HEADER1** to any of J1, J2 or J3 connectors of RPiHat.
 This this mode the whoel board is working at 3.3 V.
   - **Expand-2** - Board's header **5V/3V I2C** plugins into RPiHatHat header **3V-I2C/SPI-1** or **3V-I2C/SPI-2**  (Board operates at 3.3 V)
-  - **Expand-3** - Board's header **5V/3V I2C** plugins into RPiHatHat header **5V-I2C/SPI-1** or **5V-I2C/SPI-2**  (Board operates at 3.3 V)
+  - **Expand-3** - Board's header **5V/3V I2C** plugins into RPiHatHat header **5V-I2C/SPI-1** or **5V-I2C/SPI-2**  (Board operates at 5 V)
   - **Expand-4** - As a I/O expander for any uC that comes with I2C signal (that can be connected to header **5V/3V I2C** ) ( Board operates at volatge supplied by the connector).

+## Operation

+### LEDs
-The two 8 bit ports drives 16 LED .
+The two 8 bit ports drives 16 LEDs .
 However the ground connection for the LED resistors is open by default (so LED do not work unless you close the Jumpers LEDA-GND and LEDB-GND).
+By setting the 23017 port pins as output, you can blink all the possible LED you wanted to blink.

+## Headers GAH/GBH
-The two 8 bit ports are also exposed on two connetors GAH and GBH.
-Since these ports are connected to the IC pins via LEDs , they can accept input voltage of more than 3.3 V (reverse biasing the LEDs).
-So these  ports are 5V tolerant (even though th eboard is a 3.3V board).
-So to make the ports as input , set them for pull up mode (so that when extenal circuit put a high the LED do not conduct but pull up makes the port bit high).
+The two 8 bit ports are also exposed on two headers GAH and GBH.
+When the 23017 ports are set as input, since these headers are connected to the IC pins via LEDs , the headers can accept input voltage of more than 3.3 V (reverse biasing the LEDs - note that 23017 ports need to be in input mode with pull up option to work this way).
+So these  headers are 5V tolerant  when 23017 ports are set as input with pull up option (even when board is operating at 3.3V ).

+Note that it can be risky to set the 23017 ports to Output when anything is connected at the headers GAH and GBH.
+Reason being if the connected external circuit also sets their port as output and 23017 pin is high while external circuit is low , it will damage any or both chips due to huge current flow (if you are sure what you are doign you can opt to set the ports to output).

 ## Features